-UNDERSTANDING NON-HEALING FRACTURES - liveagain
+UNDERSTANDING NON-SELF-HEALING FRACTURES - liveagain

-UNDERSTANDING NON-HEALING FRACTURES
+UNDERSTANDING NON-SELF-HEALING FRACTURES

-1. What is a non-healing fracture?
+1. What is a non-self- healing fracture?

-1. Causes of bone fractures that do not heal on their own
+1. Causes of non-self-healing bone fractures

 (1) Risk factors for bone fractures